defenseunicorns/leapfrogai/README.md

 ## Structure

 The LeapfrogAI repository follows a monorepo structure based around an [API](#api) with each of the [components](#components) included in a dedicated `packages` directory.
-Each of these package directories contains the source code for each component as well as the deployment infrastructure.
 The UDS bundles that handle the development and latest deployments of LeapfrogAI are in the `uds-bundles` directory.
 The structure looks as follows:

 ```bash
 leapfrogai/